The Stochastic-Quantum Theorem: Stochastic Processes

-that consists of the following data. \begin{itemize} \item The symbol $\configspace$ will denote a set called the system's \emph{configuration space}, and the elements of $\configspace$ will be called the system's \emph{(allowed) configurations}.
-Configurations and configuration spaces will play an analogous role for generalized stochastic systems that states and state spaces play for generalized dynamical systems. \item The reason for switching the terminology from \textquoteleft states\textquoteright{} to \textquoteleft configurations\textquoteright{} is conceptual.
+that consists of the following data. \begin{itemize} \item The symbol $\configspace$ denotes a set called the system's configuration space, and the elements of $\configspace$ are called the system's (allowed) configurations.
+Configurations and configuration spaces will play an analogous role for indivisible stochastic processes that states and state spaces play for indivisible dynamical systems. \item The reason for switching the terminology from \textquoteleft states\textquoteright{} to \textquoteleft configurations\textquoteright{} is conceptual.
 In applications of the theory of dynamical systems to physical situations, such as in classical Hamiltonian mechanics, the notion of a \textquoteleft state\textquoteright{} is often taken to include rates of change or momenta in addition to configurations, because defining a \textquoteleft state\textquoteright{} in that way can make it possible to obtain deterministic laws in the form of first-order differential equations.
-For a generalized stochastic system, by contrast, the system's probabilistic laws may mean that rates of change and momenta are not well-defined in the absence of specifying a trajectory.
-In that case, the only available notion of a \textquoteleft state\textquoteright{} is limited to the more rudimentary notion of a \textquoteleft configuration.\textquoteright{} \item For the purposes of this paper, $\configspace$ will be assumed to be a finite set, with some (possibly very large) number $N$ of elements denoted by $1,2,3,\dots,N$, and labeled abstractly by Latin letters $i,j,\dots$.
-By an abuse of notation, the symbol $\configspace$ will sometimes be used to refer to the generalized stochastic system as a whole. \item The symbol $\setoftimes$ will again denote a \emph{set of times}, including a time $0$ that will be called the system's \emph{initial time}. \item The symbol $\stochasticmatrix$ will denote a map
+For an indivisible stochastic process, by contrast, the probabilistic laws may mean that rates of change and momenta are not well-defined in the absence of specifying a trajectory.
+In that case, the only available notion of a \textquoteleft state\textquoteright{} is limited to the more rudimentary notion of a \textquoteleft configuration,\textquoteright{} which is more like a static arrangement of things. \item For the purposes of this paper, $\configspace$ will be assumed to be a finite set, with some (possibly very large) number $N$ of elements denoted by $1,2,3,\dots,N$, and indexed by Latin letters $i,j,\dots$.
+For brevity, and by an abuse of notation, the symbol $\configspace$ will sometimes be used to refer to the indivisible stochastic process as a whole. \item The symbol $\setoftimes$ denotes the system's set of target times, including a time $0$ that will be called the system's initial time. \item The symbol $\mathcal{T}_{0}$ denotes the system's set of conditioning times, and is taken to be a subset $\setoftimes_{0}\subset\setoftimes$ of the set of target times.
+Without any real loss of generality, $\setoftimes_{0}$ will be assumed to include the initial time $0$.
+In practical cases, $\setoftimes_{0}$ will often be assumed to be a \textquoteleft sparse\textquoteright{} subset of $\setoftimes$, in the sense that $\setoftimes$ will contain many times not in $\setoftimes_{0}$. \item The symbol $\stochasticmatrix$ denotes a map